 Netflix Original films are starting to grow in popularity and prestige.
 Imperial Dreams won the Audience Award at the 2014 Sundance Festival and has been a hit for the streaming company.
-It is no surprise Imperial Dreams had such success, as it follows popular themes such as mass incarceration, police racism, education, and the gang life.
+It is no surprise Imperial Dreams had such success, as it follows popular themes such as mass incarceration, police racism, education, and gang life.
 Reformed gangster Bambi leaves prison and returns to Watts, Los Angeles.
 Plenty of obstacles get in his way to rehabilitation.

 This 2015 movie brings us Tom Hardy once again.
-He plays duel roles as both Ronnie and Reggie Kray.
+He plays dual roles as both Ronnie and Reggie Kray.
 The real-life identical twin brothers were much-feared mobsters in London during the 1950s and 1960s.
-We witness their rise and fall as gangsters, until they finally get arrested and sentenced to life in prison in 1969.
+We witness their rise and fall as gangsters until they finally get arrested and sentenced to life in prison in 1969.